oliviawestmacottssw/SSW.Rules.Content/rules/tools---do-you-know-the-best-ui-framework-for-angular/rule.md

 ### Bootstrap

-Bootstrap is the obvious choice if your UI design requires extensive customization.
-Bootstrap makes it easy to theme your application's design and to tweak the design of individual components.
+Bootstrap is the obvious choice if your UI design requires extensive customization.​​ Bootstrap makes it easy to theme your application's design and to tweak the design of individual components.
 In addition to components, Bootstrap 4 provides powerful layout and theming capabilities.
-These features make it popular with Designers.
+These features make it popular with Designers.​

 ![ Bootstrap has been the recommended UI framework for the web for years](bad-bootstrap.png)